israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 You refer to the constant pi as `Math.PI` and you call the sine function as `Math.sin(x)`, where `x` is the method's argument.

+Constants are defined with the full precision of real numbers in JavaScript.

 **_Code Examples_**
 >```
 > > Math.abs(-2)